Uncertainty-Aware Hierarchical Re-Localization in OpenStreetMap via Semantic Alignment: Introduction

+To address these hurdles, we re-formulate OSM-based localization as a cross-modal semantic alignment problem.
+Leveraging the object-centric semantic tokens of DINO-ViT \cite{c15}, we decouple complex ground-view features to align with the vector semantics and geometric elements of OSM (as shown in Fig. \ref{fig1}).
+Moreover, we depart from traditional global dense matching paradigms \cite{c14, c16} by decomposing search into coarse FFT correlation and uncertainty-aware local refinement.
+This hierarchical approach progressively refines the location and heading direction, reducing computational overhead while ensuring high registration accuracy.

-The main contributions are summarized as follows: \begin{itemize} \item By leveraging DINO-ViT's powerful semantic understanding capabilities, we efficiently align the complex features in monocular images with the geometric elements in OSM. \item A coarse-to-fine OSM-based localization framework is designed.
-By progressively refining the inferred location in OSM, the framework improves both the speed and accuracy during localization. \item Extensive experiments were conducted on street view and autonomous driving datasets.
-Our method not only triples the localization speed, but also achieves a 3° orientation recall that outperforms the 5° recall of state-of-the-art methods. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We exploit object-centric DINO-ViT tokens to bridge the cross-modal gap between ground-view observations and OSM vector semantics. \item We propose an uncertainty-aware coarse-to-fine localization mechanism that converts global dense matching into coarse FFT correlation and adaptive local refinement. \item Experiments on street-view and autonomous driving datasets demonstrate that this mechanism triples localization speed.
+Remarkably, when trained on a single dataset, our 3$^\circ$ orientation recall outperforms the 5$^\circ$ recall of state-of-the-art methods. \end{itemize}